nikijiandani/my-tabledata-scraper/README.md

 ## Expected Usage

-This program sgould be executed from the command line, in the following manner:
+This program should be executed from the command line, in the following manner:

 `node dataScraper.js`